SociallyCompute/Global-Consent-Manager/README.md

  This public repository is used to publish a Firefox web extension.

- This extension creates consent cookies to streamline the user's consent experience while on GDPR-regulated websites.<br />
+ This extension streamlines the user's consent experience while on GDPR-regulated websites.<br />
- The code is not a finished product.

  ## How to install this web extension